Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/Accessibility.md

 - Avoid unexpected color changes.
 - Provide meaningful and timely information to describe UI elements, titles and headings, inputs, and errors.
 Ensure that names of controls adequately describe the intent of the control.
 - Follow [standard guidelines](http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html) for color contrast.

-**Design for multiple input methods.**

-- Ensure that users can perform operations by using only the keyboard.
-Users should be able to move to all actionable elements on the page by using a combination of the Tab and Arrow keys.
-- On a mobile device, when users operate a control by touch, the device should provide useful audio feedback.
-- Provide helpful labels for all interactive controls.

 **Account for assistive technologies.**